2024 American League Championship Series: Game 1

-Carlos Rodón, pictured here with the Chicago White Sox, allowed one run over six innings and was the winning pitcher in Game 1.
+Carlos Rodón allowed one run over six innings and was the winning pitcher in Game 1.

 Game 1 featured starting pitchers Carlos Rodón for the Yankees and Alex Cobb for the Guardians.
 Juan Soto opened the scoring in the bottom of the third, hitting a solo home run off Cobb to put the Yankees on the board.
 The Yankees then scored two more runs on a wild pitch, with Aaron Judge and then Giancarlo Stanton reaching home on separate pitches by Joey Cantillo.
 In the bottom of the fourth, Judge added another run, plating Gleyber Torres with a sacrifice fly to extend the Yankees' lead to 4–0.
 In the top of the sixth, Brayan Rocchio hit a solo home run off Carlos Rodón to put the Guardians on the board and cut their deficit to 4–1.
 In the bottom of the seventh, Stanton hit a solo home run off Erik Sabrowski to extend the Yankees' lead to 5–1.
 In the top of the eighth, Steven Kwan hit an RBI single to score Andrés Giménez, cutting the Guardians' deficit to 5–2.
 Luke Weaver closed out the win by striking out Austin Hedges swinging for the Yankees to take Game 1 and the 1–0 series lead.

 With the victory, the Yankees won their first League Championship Series game since Game 5 of the 2019 ALCS.